tomasferrarisenda/bootstrap-lab/notes.md

 - create pvc for mariadb
 - setup cronjob so apiGradle builds every night.
 Why is the Build periodically option greyed out???
 - remove unncessary files from jenkins_home in api-gradle repo
+- in the lcoal dev environment (docker compose), do I need to push the built image to registry and then pull from there? or can I move the image from the jenkins container to my local so dont need to rely on connection to registry?